Incogn1toBro/BlueTeam-Trainer/vite-project/README.md

 # Blue Team Trainer — Vite Build

-This is the alternative path for running the frontend if your analyst laptops can't run Python (used by the simpler `start-trainer.ps1` / `start-trainer.sh` launchers in the parent folder).
+This is the alternative path for running the frontend if your analyst laptops cannot run Python (used by the simpler `start-trainer.ps1` / `start-trainer.sh` launchers in the parent folder).

 The Vite production build is fully static — the resulting `dist/` folder works offline with no runtime dependencies.
 You can open `dist/index.html` directly in a browser, or serve it with any static file server.